 Ready for a city break?
 Why not pack your weekend bag and head to one of Croatia's cities where you can explore ancient ruins, wander through cobbled streets admiring the charming architecture or spend some sunny days relaxing on the beach?
 Here's our guide to the top cities in Croatia to visit!

 Situated in the south of Croatia, the ancient city of Dubrovnik – also known as the ‘Pearl of the Adriatic’ is one of the most popular cities in Croatia to visit.
 The impressive historical architecture features in the old town are really something to be seen and much of the walled old city, the tiny cobbled lanes and stone houses are often featured in the famous Game of Thrones television series.
 Walks around the city walls will unveil churches, monasteries, museums and shops and then once the sun goes down the squares come alive with bustling restaurants serving delicious local seafood and thirst quenching cocktails.
-See all villas and apartments in Dubrovnik.
+See all villas in Dubrovnik.

 Stunning beaches, pedestrian marble stone streets and gothic palaces make Hvar one of the most attractive cities in Croatia.
 This beautiful Croatian island off the Dalmatian Coast is lined with superb restaurants and gorgeous hotels where the town square is one of Croatia’s most impressive and is surrounded by some outstanding historic buildings such as the 17th century Arsenal and the Cathedral of St. Stephen.
 The city comes alive at night where parties go on until the early hours – especially so in the summer months between June and September.